will-y/wfd-2/README.md

   - Floating labels for forms
   - Tags
   - Delete conformation
+  - Should probably have a DAO / service
 - Bugs
   - Navbar doesn't always highlight correct option
   - FAB isn't always at bottom